api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 payload argument, you can use most Node.js built-in modules.

 The payload argument for pre-processing is an object with the following
-properties:
+property:

 - `endpointParameters` - The endpoint parameters with the exception of reserved parameters.
 For example, if there was a parameter named `myParameter` defined in the `endpoints[n].parameters` array, its value could be accessed using `endpointParameters.myParameter` within pre-processing snippet.

-The output of the pre-processing snippet is an object with the following fields:
+The output of the pre-processing snippet is an object with the following
+property:

 - `endpointParameters` - The pre-processed endpoint parameters parameters.
 These are used to make the API call.